-- Veeam Backup & Replication triggers a VMware vSphere snapshot for a VM.
+- Triggers a VMware vSphere snapshot for a VM.
 VM disks are put to the read-only state, and every virtual disk of the VM receives a delta file named like vmname-00001.vmdk.

-- Veeam Backup & Replication copies VM data from read-only disks of the VM.
+- Copies VM data from read-only disks of the VM.
 All changes that the user makes to the VM while backup or replication is performed are written to delta files.

 - When VM processing is finished, the VMware vSphere snapshot is committed.
 VM disks resume writes, and data from delta files is merged to the VM disks.
 After data is merged, the VMware vSphere snapshot is removed.

 Regular VM data processing may take long.
 If backup or replication is performed for a VM running a highly transactional application, the delta file may grow large.
 The snapshot commit process will take much time, and the VM may hang up during this process.
 To overcome this situation, you can use Backup from Storage Snapshots.